MaxBrockbank/Data_Mosh/Work.md

 * 8:30 AM - Research on sidenav component and component rendering / component diagram
 * 9:10 AM - Set up Firebase database and connect to project
 * 10:30 AM - Set up Redux store for project along with database
-* 11:00 AM - Building the sidenav
+* 11:00 AM - Building the sidenav control pannel